Azure/azure-kusto-go/README.md

 * [BREAKING] - Upgraded the azblob library to 0.5.1.
 This solves compatibility issues with other libraries, but might cause errors to those who still depend on the old version.
 * Added automatic metadata fetching from clusters.
 This should be invisible to use, but add support to more kinds of clouds.
 * All of our operations now share the same HTTP client inside the kusto client object.
-    Now using the option `WithHttpClient` will use the passed http client for all of the SDKs request, granting support for configuring proxies and other HTTP related settings.
+    Using the option `WithHttpClient` will use the passed http client for all of the SDKs request, granting support for configuring proxies and other HTTP related settings.

 * Fixed various goroutine leaks.
 Now there are automatic tests to make sure we are not leaking resources.
 * Fetching ingestion resources is now done more consistently, without blocking the user.
 * Removed the header caching mechanism from streaming ingestion, as it was using a lot of memory for no major benefit.